CSSLab/maia-site/about.md

 title: About
 ---

-This project is being done by the [Computational Social Science Lab](csslab.cs.toronto.edu/) at the University of Toronto, with collaboration with Microsoft Research.
+This project is being done by the [Computational Social Science Lab](csslab.cs.toronto.edu/) at the University of Toronto,  Microsoft Research and Cornell.

 The people working on this are: